Mary Gosling (aka Lady Smith; 1800-1842) was the second daughter of William Gosling and his wife Margaret Elizabeth (‘Eliza’) Cunliffe.

 * * *

 *note on the Portland Place house: I read the 1926 History of Barclays Bank, which (p.
 89) has this to say about the family’s home on Portland-place: William had ‘occupied the mansion in Portland Place, W., which has for three or four generations been the town house of the descendants of Robert Gosling.’
 This makes it sound like Robert’s children or grandchildren or great-grandchildren even still resided there – at the time of printing (1926).
-There was a hotel put up in the late 19th-century which removed a lot of houses, but it is possible No. 5 was renumbered (or else Robert bought something further up the street), for I find a Kelly’s Handbook to the Titled (1882), which specifies that Robert and Georgina’s son, Robert, lived at No. 28 Portland-place.
-So: does the house still exist?? (and, if it does, then so must No. 6…)
+There was a hotel put up in the late 19th-century which removed a lot of houses, but No. 5 was renumbered and didn’t I find a Kelly’s Handbook to the Titled (1882), which specifies that Robert and Georgina’s son, Robert, lived at No. 28 Portland-place.

 NEWS!
 NEWS!
 NEWS!
 Both No. 5 and No. 6 Portland Place exist! they are now Nos.
 28 and 30.
 See my post dated April 2012.